maihd/vectormath/README.md

 - Please check folder `examples` to exploring

 ## Language bindings
-Language bindings only prefer transpiling language like Haxe (maybe only), that use C code to compile.
-Other languages you should use the libraries written specifily for thoses languages.
+Language bindings only prefer transpiling language like Haxe (maybe only), that use C++ code to compile, which may using the advantages of inlining optimization.
+Other languages may need FFI, C ABI to call functions (not inlining), so other languages you should use the libraries written specifily for thoses languages.
 (Like Zig have zmath, Odin have native support for vector/matrix types)
 - Haxe Reflaxe.CPP (bindgen with nodejs script)

 ## FAQs